 #5 – Medical Bills

-- If you are a salaried tax payer then the IT-Department allows you to claim deduction up to INR 15, 000 on an annual basis.
+- If you are a salaried taxpayer then the IT Department allows you to claim a deduction of up to INR 1,00, 000 on an annual basis (In the case of senior citizen (self) and senior citizen (parents).

-- The amount received as medical reimbursement from employer up to Rs.15,000 will not be taxed.
+- The amount received as medical reimbursement from the employer up to Rs.15,000 will not be taxed.

-- The amount can either be used for your medical bills or any of the family member*.
+- The amount can either be used for your medical bills or for any of the family members*.

-Here family member means: Spouse and the children (Children may be dependent or independent or married or unmarried) and wholly dependent parent.
+Here family member means Spouse and the children (Children may be dependent or independent or married or unmarried) and wholly dependent parent.
 Sister, brother.
-For complete information on medical reimbursement from employer click here

 #6 – Paying rent to your parents